-Preliminary we expect to open the BVI base in December.
-Our insurance company are backing us up and with joint efforts the situation will be resolved.
-We have very good coverage including loss of hire so financially we are ok.
+We expect to open the BVI base in December.
+Our insurance company is backing us up, and with joint efforts the situation will be resolved.
+We have very good coverage including loss of hire so we are financially protected.
 Our main challenge now is that this disaster draws a lot of our resources internally so pls bear with us if we are a little slow in communication right now.

 The good news is that the collection for our staff have been very successful and we have now received 3 400 euro that will be used to help our staff rebuild.
 Many many thanks to all of you who have expressed your concerns and donated money, the collection is still open any any contribution is greatly appreciated.
 All in all it is heartwarming to get that many responses.
 Thank you all!

-We have now received word that all of our local employees are fine and for this we are grateful.
+We have now received word that all of our local employees are fine and we are grateful for this.
 However, they have suffered terrible material losses and we have started a collection for them in order for us to help them rebuild as soon as possible.

-So right now we are doing our best to get more info on all yachts and a more detailed report on damages etc. Once we have that we will be able to file for insurance and get a team together to start the repairs.
+So, right now we are doing our best to get more information on all yachts and a more detailed report on damages, etc. Once we have that, we will be able to file for insurance and get a team together to start the repairs.

 We are absolutely determined to get the base up and running again as soon as possible and will allocate the resources and time to make that happen.
 As soon as we have a better overview we will get back with more information.

 Jesper Rönngard CEO